water spinach, kangkong, swamp morning-glory

 Ipomoea aquatica is a serious weed in numerous crops in over 60 countries around the world and is an aquatic weed on the U.S. federal noxious weed list.
 Ipomoea fistulosa is also a serious weed in irrigation canals.

 Perennial.
-Emergent or floating.
 Stem creeping, rooting at each node, thick and spongy when floating.
 Leaves widely spaced, alternate; petiole elongate; leaf blade cordate or sagittate to linear or triangular; margin entire.
 Inflorescence axillary, of one to a few flowers in a cyme.
 Sepals 5, green; corolla tubular, large, funnel-shaped, lobes 5, color variable, usually white to purple.
 Fruit a capsule.
 Dispersal by stem fragments and seeds.

 terrestrial or aquatic, floating or wet ground